bugout-dev/brood/README.md

 ### Installation and setup

-To set up Brood for your development, do the following:
+To set up Brood for development, do the following:

 - Clone the git repository
 - Install postgresql (https://www.postgresql.org/download/linux/ubuntu/)